OutpostPublications/Outpost-Contextly-Theme-Integration-Kit/README.md

     {{> integrations/contextly-module}}
 ```

-7. Zip all your theme files and then upload the zip file in Ghost as a new theme.
+7. Zip all your theme files (right-click on the folder and choose Compress).
+Now upload the zip file in Ghost as a new theme.
 Set it as active and you will be good to go.

+Github method:

+1. Open your theme in either your local Github editor or on the website.
+2. Download the Outpost ThemeStarterKit files and unzip them.
+3. Add these to your /partials folder.
+If doing this locally, copy the folder `partials/integrations` from the ThemeStarterKit to the folder `partials` in your theme.
+4. Open the outpost_api_key.hbs file.
+Go to your <a hre="https://admin.outpost.pub">Outpost Control Center</a>.
+Click the Account tab then go to Core Connections.
+Copy your Outpost API key.
+Replace "Sample_Outpost_API_Key" in the outpost_api_key.hbs file.
+Make sure there are no extra lines in the file.
+Then save your changes.
+5. Open the outpost_domain_name.hbs file.
+Go to your <a hre="https://admin.outpost.pub">Outpost Control Center</a>again.
+Click the tab Account then Core Connections.
+Copy your Outpost Domain Name.
+Replace "example" in the outpost_domain_name.hbs file.
+Make sure there are no extra lines in the file.
+Then save your changes.
+6. Commit your changes, open a pull request and approve them.
+7. If you are using Actions to connect your theme to Ghost, check the Action tab to ensure the theme change was accepted by Ghost.
+If not using Actions, download your theme as a zip file, upload it to Ghost and make it active.

 If you run into any issues, please write us at support@outpost.pub.